-What is Thyroid Scan?
+What is a Thyroid Scan?

 A Thyroid Scan is a special imaging test which uses radioactive tracer and a special camera to measure how much tracer the thyroid gland absorbs.
 Depending upon the type of scan the radioactive tracer is either injected into the body, swallowed or inhaled as a gas.
 This radio-tracer medicine accumulates in the organ or area to be examined.
 It will release gamma rays when it is in the body.
 A gamma scanner or camera can detect how much tracer the thyroid has absorbed from the blood.

-A Thyroid gland is a small, butterfly shaped gland located at the base of the neck.
+A Thyroid gland is a small, butterfly-shaped gland located at the base of the neck.
 The main function of thyroid gland is to produce hormone essential for body metabolism (the process of producing and using energy).
 There are several disorders that can arise when the thyroid gland secretes too much hormone (hyperthyroidism) or not enough (hypothyroidism).

 A thyroid scan shows the structure and function of thyroid gland.
 It can also find the areas of the thyroid gland that are under or overactive.
-The camera takes the picture of thyroid gland from three different angles producing images to provide molecular information.
+The camera takes the picture of the thyroid gland from three different angles producing images to provide molecular information.

-There is another type thyroid nuclear medicine test called as Radioactive Iodine uptake test or simply uptake test usually done to see if thyroid is working normally.
+There is another type thyroid nuclear medicine test called as Radioactive Iodine uptake test or simply uptake test usually done to see if the thyroid is working normally.
 RAUI does not involve imaging.

-Who is Prescribed a Thyroid Scan?
+Who is prescribed for a Thyroid Scan?

 A thyroid scan is usually prescribed when a physical examination or laboratory tests suggest that the thyroid is enlarged or has a lump.
-If the laboratory test shows an overactive gland, thyroid uptake test maybe advised at the same time to evaluate the functioning of the gland.
+If the laboratory test shows an overactive gland, Thyroid Uptake test may be advised at the same time to evaluate the functioning of the gland.

-What are Uses of Thyroid Scan Procedure?
+What are the uses of Thyroid Scan?

 - Check if the gland is working properly

-- Diagnose problems with thyroid gland, especially overactive thyroid gland called as hyperthyroidism, cancer or other growths.
+- Diagnose problems with the thyroid gland, especially overactive thyroid gland called as hyperthyroidism, cancer or other growths.